What is a low-deflection (LD) shaft, and can it help my game?

-- Many low-squirt shafts are constructed as a radial laminate (long wedge-shaped sections glued together and then turned down on a lathe), so they are more likely to hold their straightness over time (i.e., they are less likely to warp).
+- Many low-squirt shafts are constructed with carbon fiber, or as a radial laminate (long wedge-shaped sections glued together and then turned down on a lathe), so they are more likely to hold their straightness over time (i.e., they are less likely to warp).
 If the wood laminates are chosen carefully (e.g., with a certain grain orientations), this might help improve strength.
 Also, this could help with consistency from one shaft to another of the same model.
 Some people think the radial consistency also helps create a more consistent “hit,” regardless of the orientation (twist angle) of the cue, but this effect is questionable.
 Some people think radial consistency also helps create more consistent squirt, but that effect is also questionable (see “Squirt – Part VII: cue test machine results” – BD, February, 2008).

 - If you prefer a long bridge length, an LD shaft will be a better choice when using the System for Aiming With Sidespin (SAWS).
 If a shaft’s natural pivot length is much shorter than your preferred bridge length, even 100% BHE won’t provide enough aiming correction for short and fast shots.

 But, per the disadvantages below, LD shafts might not be the best choice for everybody.